Bowling Green, MO

 The EDI Answer

 AWR partnered with EDI to reduce the plant’s current energy consumption over 40%.
-AWR and EDI analyzed the existing jet aeration system against an EDI advanced technology Fixed-Grid, Fine Bubble Membrane aeration system for the two existing aeration basins.
+AWR and EDI analyzed the existing jet aeration system against an EDI advanced technology fixed grid, fine bubble membrane aeration system for the two existing aeration basins.
 The energy savings of the EDI fine bubble system and corresponding return on investment looked very attractive.
 AWR applied for, and obtained, an energy efficiency grant from the local electrical company to help pay for the conversion.
 This grant contributed 5¢/KWH saved over the first 12 months to incentivize energy saving conversion.

 EDI replaced the plant’s jet aeration system with 96 FlexAir® Panel fine-bubble diffusers in each of the plant’s aeration basins.
-The increased oxygen transfer capabilities of the fine bubble system compared to the jet aeration system resulted in a reduced overall airflow requirement.
+The increased oxygen transfer capabilities of the fine bubble system compared to the jet aeration system results in a reduced overall airflow requirement.
 The blowers were also outfitted with variable frequency drives (VFDs) linked to dissolved oxygen meters, which allows for efficient pacing of the blowers to meet plant loading dynamics.

 “We were very pleased with EDI’s work,” Daniel Gummersheimer, Division Manager for Alliance Water Resources said.
 “From the proposal to the installation, there were no hiccups.
 Their design and products worked perfectly from the first time we turned the blowers on.
 Everything went very smoothly.”